redux-observable/redux-observable/MIGRATION.md

 ## RxJS v6

 Version 1.0.0 of redux-observable requires v6.0.0 of RxJS.
-They have their own migration guide, and there's even a `rxjs-compat` compatiblity layer allowing you to use the old v5 import paths and APIs to aid in migrating progressively.
+They have their own migration guide, and there's even a `rxjs-compat` compatibility layer allowing you to use the old v5 import paths and APIs to aid in migrating progressively.
 Check out their guide here:

 https://github.com/ReactiveX/rxjs/blob/master/docs_app/content/guide/v6/migration.md